aiven/devportal/docs/products/clickhouse/concepts/strings.rst

 About strings in ClickHouse
 ---------------------------

 ClickHouse allows strings of any length.
 Strings can contain an arbitrary amount of bytes, which are stored and output as-is.
-The string type replaces the types VARCHAR, BLOB, CLOB, and others from other DBMS.
-When creating tables, numeric parameters for string fields can be set (for example, TEXT(140)), but are ignored.
+The string type replaces the types VARCHAR, BLOB, CLOB, and others from other database management systems (DBMS).
+When creating tables, numeric parameters for string fields can be set (for example, TEXT(140)) but are ignored.

 ClickHouse supports the following aliases for strings: LONGTEXT, MEDIUMTEXT, TINYTEXT, TEXT, LONGBLOB, MEDIUMBLOB, TINYBLOB, BLOB, VARCHAR, CHAR.

-String handling functions
+String-handling functions
 -------------------------

 * `Functions for working with strings <https://clickhouse.com/docs/en/sql-reference/functions/string-functions/>`_